FinYang/fable.thrreg/cran-comments.md

+This is the first submission of the package.

 ## Test environments
 * local macOS 12.6 (Apple M1 Pro) install, R 4.2.1
 * maxOS-latest (release) x86_64-apple-darwin17.0 (64-bit) (GitHub actions)